carygarvin/Assign-DeviceScopeTags.ps1/README.md

 __The Microsoft functions used from both scripts are as follows:__
 * Function '_Get-AuthToken_' from script '_RBAC_ScopeTags_DeviceAssign.ps1_' or script '_ManagedDevices_Get.ps1_'
-* Function '_Get-ManagedDevices_'	from version with ID parameter from script '_RBAC_ScopeTags_DeviceAssign.ps1_' and not the one from script '_ManagedDevices_Get.ps1_' without ID parameter
+* Function '_Get-ManagedDevices_'	from version with ID parameter from script '_RBAC_ScopeTags_DeviceAssign.ps1_' and not the one found in script '_ManagedDevices_Get.ps1_' without ID parameter
 * Function '_Get-ManagedDeviceUser_' from script '_ManagedDevices_Get.ps1_'
 * Function '_Get-AADUser_' from script '_ManagedDevices_Get.ps1_'
 * Function '_Get-RBACScopeTag_' from script '_RBAC_ScopeTags_DeviceAssign.ps1_'